trevormarvin/sectioninsert/readme.md

 #INSERT custom_project_isr_section framework_isr_section 5
 ```

 The above defines a macro "custom_project_isr_section" which will be inserted at a section named "framework_isr_section".
 At this section, the macro name will be inserted into the code.
 If there are other macros inserted into the same section, this one will have a priority of '5'.
+The lower number has a higher priority and will be stacked first in the SECTION section.
+The default priority is '100'.

 ```
 #SECTION framework_isr_section LATA